sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PrivacyPolicy/Update.md

 <br>

-### Specify the date when the changes will come into effect.
+### Always specify the date when the changes will come into effect.

 TODO: description.